ethanshapely/Prosperity-network/README.md

 - Livecharts
 - Livecharts.Geared

+When running this application from cloning this repository:
+Load the 'Project' folder as a WPF application project in Visual Studio and build a release build to run/test (you will also have the option to load a debug build as well)

 # Simulation Tools Notes:
 A collection of C# class files designed and first created to imitate the proposed network model